sarangzambare/neural_style_transfer/README.md

 ### CONTENT IMAGE + STYLE IMAGE = GENERATED IMAGE PHOTO HERE

-## Common ways to quantify content and style:

 To understand how to write down a mathematical equation for content and style of an image, we must first understand what do convolutional networks "see", especially what do the activations of various channels in the shallower and deeper layers correspond to.